Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Introduction

 \IEEEPARstart{S}{tructural Biology} is the study of the 3-D geometry of biological particles such as viruses, ribosomes, enzymes, {\em etc}.
 The 3-D geometry, typically called the ``structure,'' can be as detailed as the 3-D location of each atom in the particle or, if only lower resolution is achievable, the electron scattering intensity as a function of position in 3-D. Understanding the 3-D geometry of synthetic nanoparticles is also becoming important in materials science~\cite{MaGongAubertTurkerKaoDoerschukWiesnerNature2018}.

-Single-particle cryo electron microscopy (cryo EM)~\cite{JensenMethodsEnzymologyABC2010} is an experimental method for structure determination which is of great and increasing importance~\cite{SubramaniamKuhlbrandtHendersonRecentAdvancesInCryoEMIUCrJ2016} and which has been recognized with the 2017 Nobel Prize in Chemistry~\cite{nobelprizechemistry2017}.
+Single-particle cryo-electron microscopy (cryo-EM)~\cite{JensenMethodsEnzymologyABC2010} is an experimental method for structure determination which is of great and increasing importance~\cite{SubramaniamKuhlbrandtHendersonRecentAdvancesInCryoEMIUCrJ2016} and which has been recognized with the 2017 Nobel Prize in Chemistry~\cite{nobelprizechemistry2017}.
 In this method, many instances of the particle are flash frozen to the temperature of liquid nitrogen.
-Images with pixel dimensions of about 1 {\AA} are recorded, one image of each instance of the particle in order to minimize damage to the instance of the particle from the electron beam of the microscope.
+Images with pixel dimensions of about 1 {\AA} are recorded.
+Each image shows many instances of the particle.
+No instance of the particle is imaged more than once in order to minimize damage to the instance of the particle from the electron beam of the microscope.
 The many images (typically $10^4$--$10^6$), each a projection image with an unknown projection direction, are computationally combined to yield one 3-D reconstruction of the electron scattering intensity of the particle.
 In favorable situations, nearly atomic resolution (e.g., 2--3 {\AA}) spatial resolution can be achieved in the 3-D reconstruction of the electron scattering intensity.
 This paper describes an integrated approach to two aspects of this reconstruction problem: heterogeneity among the particles and symmetry of the particles.

+Alternative techniques involving electron microscopy include electron crystallography (based on 2-D crystals) and electron cryotomography (based on recording images of a single specimen at a variety of tilt positions of the microscope's stage, generally limited to approximately $\pm 70^\circ$ of tilt)~\cite{Cheng.ReviewCryoEM.Science.2018}.
+The idea of symmetry constraints on the statistics of the electron scattering intensity, which is central to this paper, could be applied to these alternative methods.
+However, the estimation problem relating the data and the electron scattering intensity would be different for each of these alternative methods.